lehins/massiv/README.md

 # massiv

 `massiv` is a Haskell library for array manipulation.
-Performance is one of its main goals, thus it is capable of seemless parallelization of almost all of operations.
+Performance is one of its main goals, thus it is capable of seamless parallelization of almost all of operations.

 The name for this library comes from the Russian word Massiv (Масси́в), which means an Array.